-The temperatures inside an average house fire can reach 1,500 degrees Fahrenheit or 815 degrees Celsius.
-While heat rises so it's always hottest toward the ceiling, temperatures near the floor can still reach several hundred degrees.
-Around a firefighter's eye level, heat is often 600 degrees Fahrenheit.
+The room temperatures inside an average house fire can exceed 100 degrees Fahrenheit at floor level and 600 degrees Fahrenheit at eye level.
+Heat rises, making it even hotter toward the ceiling.
 Clearly, these are not conditions the human body is made to endure.
 How does bunker gear work to protect firefighters from conditions this severe?

-The National Fire Protection Association's NFPA 1971 establishes the minimum requirements the protective gear firefighters wearmust meet to ensure it works properly.
-It subjects gear to conditions like:
+The National Fire Protection Association (NFPA) standard 1971 establishes the minimum requirements that the protective gear firefighters wear must meet to ensure it works properly.
+It subjects gear to:

-- Flame test: This requirement determines how many seconds it takes for material to self-extinguish after direct exposure to flame.
+Flame testing: This requirement determines how many seconds it takes for the material to self-extinguish after direct exposure to flame.

-- Thermal protective performance (TPP): TPP measures how quickly heat transfers from the outside of the gear to the inside.
+Thermal protective performance (TPP) testing: TPP measures how quickly heat transfers from the outside of the gear to the inside.

-- Total heat loss (THL): THL Measures how much heat can be transferred out of the gear through both sweat and conduction.
+Total heat loss (THL) testing: THL measures how much heat can be transferred out of the gear through both sweat and conduction.

-- Transmitted and stored thermal energy test: This test measures the extent to which sleeve enhancements to turnout gear can store and transfer heat.
+Transmitted and stored thermal energy testing: This test measures the extent to which sleeve enhancements to turnout gear can store and transfer heat.

-- Heat and thermal shrinkage test: In this test conducted on both bunker gear and equipment, items subjected to heat are measured for shrinking, melting, dripping, separation and other situations that impede their function.
+Heat and thermal shrinkage testing: This test is conducted on both bunker gear and equipment.
+Items subjected to heat are measured for shrinking, melting, dripping, separation and other situations that impede their function.

-- Conductive, compressive heat resistance (CCHR): Compression reduces the insulating quality of materials, such as what occurs at joints like the knees and elbows.
+Conductive, compressive heat resistance (CCHR) testing: Compression reduces the insulating quality of materials, such as what occurs at joints like the knees and elbows.
 Turnout gear is required to reach a minimum level of insulation in the knees and shoulders for that reason.

 New bunker gear uses cutting-edge technology along with modern materials and the three-layer system to pass these and many other stringent tests.